 The Gavel that Unraveled the Tobacco Industry: 10 of the Most Appalling Facts about Tobacco Company Misdeeds from the Famous Federal Court Ruling

-It's been 10 years since federal judge Gladys Kessler found the major tobacco companies—including Altria (Philip Morris) and RJ Reynolds—guilty on civil racketeering charges (i.e., organized criminal activity).
+It's been more than 10 years since federal judge Gladys Kessler found the major tobacco companies—including Altria (Philip Morris) and RJ Reynolds—guilty on civil racketeering charges (i.e., organized criminal activity).
 On August 17, 2006, she issued a final judgement and 1,683 page opinion that found the companies had been covering up the health risks associated with smoking and marketing their products to children for decades.
+And, finally, after many years of delay the tobacco companies were required to issue the "corrective statements" in newspapers and on TV in 2017 and 2018 that were originally ordered by Judge Kessler’s decision.
 Here are 10 of the most troubling facts the judge found in her ruling against these tobacco companies:

 10. The tobacco companies "concealed and suppressed research data and other evidence that nicotine is addictive."